Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Pekar-Froehlich Hamiltonian. Canonical Transformations

 In the new operators $\alpha ^+_k$, $\alpha _k$ Hamiltonian \eqref{15} takes on the form

-where $\Delta E_r$ is the so-called "recoil energy".
+where $\Delta E_r$ is the so-called recoil energy.
 The general expression for $\Delta E_r=\Delta E _r\left\{f_k\right\}$ was obtained in~\cite{40}.
-Actually, calculation of the ground state energy $E_{bp}$ was performed in~\cite{38,40} by minimization of \eqref{18} in $f_k$ and in $\Psi$ in the absence of a magnetic field.
+Actually, calculation of the ground state energy $E_{bp}$ for the case of Froehlich Hamiltonian was performed in~\cite{38,40} by minimization of \eqref{18} in $f_k$ and in $\Psi$ in the absence of a magnetic field.

 Notice that in the theory of a polaron with broken symmetry a diagonalized electron-phonon Hamiltonian has the form of \eqref{18}~\cite{44-Miyake}.
 This Hamiltonian can be treated as a Hamiltonian of a polaron and a system of its associated renormalized real phonons or as a Hamiltonian whose quasiparticle excitations spectrum is determined by \eqref{18}~\cite{45-Levenson}.
 In the latter case excited states of a polaron are Fermi quasiparticles.